 When reindustrialization and coopetition go hand in hand in the world of athletic shoes

-The French government has decided to commit €850 million to promote industrial relocation within the country.
+The French government has decided to allocate 850 million euros to promote the relocation of industry within the country.

 Frédéric Le Roy, University of Montpellier and Camille Bildstein, University of Montpellier

-This priority, which arose from the Covid crisis and the logistical difficulties it caused, was reaffirmed by the President of the Republic at the Paris Motor Show.
-The funds were used following calls for projects addressed to five sectors considered "critical": health, agri-food, electronics, essential industrial inputs (chemicals, materials, raw materials) and 5G.
-A total of 477 winners were ultimately selected.
+This priority, which emerged from the COVID-19 crisis and the resulting logistical challenges, was reaffirmed by the President of the Republic during the Paris Motor Show.
+The funds were allocated following calls for projects directed at five sectors considered “critical”: healthcare, agri-food, electronics, essential industrial inputs (chemicals, materials, raw materials), and 5G.
+A total of 477 recipients were ultimately selected.

-Cooperation between competitors
+Cooperation among competitors

 Competing with Asia

-In 2020, Chamatex, a chemical textile manufacturer, launched the Advanced Shoe Factory 4.0 (ASF 4.0) project.
-After a year of work and a €10 million investment, the sports shoe factory was inaugurated.
+In 2020, Chamatex, a manufacturer of technical textiles, launched the Advanced Shoe Factory 4.0 project (often referred to simply as “ASF 4.0”).
+After a year of construction and a €10 million investment, the sports shoe factory was officially opened.
 Its goal?
 To put France back at the heart of shoe production and compete with Asia.
-Part of the factory's investment costs were jointly borne by three client companies, originally three competitors: Salomon, Babolat, and Millet.
-Each contributed €400,000.
+Part of the factory’s investment costs was jointly covered by three client companies, originally three competitors: Salomon, Babolat, and Millet.
+Each contributed 400,000 euros.

 Counterintuitive but inspiring